Finger Eleven: The Greyest of Blue Skies (2000–2002)

-In 2000, Finger Eleven released The Greyest of Blue Skies, again produced by Arnold Lanni.
-The album was commercially successful in Canada and was certified Gold.
+In 2000, Finger Eleven released The Greyest of Blue Skies, again produced by Lanni.
+The album was commercially successful in Canada and received Gold certification.
 This was another period of heavy touring, with the band playing X-Fest, Edgefest, K-Rockathon, and the four-city Canadian festival Summersault 2000.
-Finger Eleven also began appearing on its own, and headlining concerts with other bands.
+Finger Eleven also began appearing on its own and headlining concerts with other bands.

 A song from this album, "Suffocate", was used in the 2000 film Scream 3.
 In 2001, the song "Drag You Down" was used in the animated sitcom Daria.
 In 2002, Finger Eleven covered and remixed the entrance theme for wrestler Kane, a song they called "Slow Chemical", which was recorded and mixed at Metalworks Studios in Mississauga, Ontario.
 Kane used the song from 2002 to 2008.
 It was also used in WrestleMania 20 (2004), WrestleMania 22 (2006), WWE Backlash (2006), WrestleMania 23 (2007), and in the video game WWE SmackDown vs. Raw 2008, as well as on the soundtrack for 2004's film The Punisher.